applewoodsmokedham/metagraph/memory-bank/techContext.md

 - Wallet operations require user confirmation through wallet UI
 - Client-side only rendering for wallet functionality

-This technical context document provides a comprehensive overview of the technologies, dependencies, constraints, and integration points for the METHANE application.
+This technical context document provides a comprehensive overview of the technologies, dependencies, constraints, and integration points for the METAGRAPH application.